U.S. FDA sets January target to decide on approval of Pfizer's COVID-19 shot - Up News Info

 The FDA in May expanded the emergency use of the two-shot vaccine to children 12 through 15 years of age.

-The companies said on Friday they intend to submit an application to support approval of the vaccine in this age group once the required data six months after the second vaccine dose is available.
+The companies said on Friday they intend to submit an application to support approval of the vaccine in this age group once the required data is available six months after the second dose.

-Moderna also filed for full U.S. approval of its COVID-19 vaccine for adults early in June.
-(Reporting by Manojna Maddipatla in Bengaluru; Editing by Sriraj Kalluvila)
+Moderna filed for full U.S. approval of its COVID-19 vaccine for adults early in June.
+(Reporting by Manojna Maddipatla in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)